martin-plessy/porterson-to-xml/README.md

 * ExampleOutput.json - this is desired output of first and second task.
 * ExampleOutput2.xml - this is desired output of final task.

+# Testing

+Your solution should contain some sort of testing to validate that your results are as expected, but *DON'T GET SIDETRACKED* into XML/JSON comparisons, there are libraries that can do this.
+If you know them, use them, but string comparison is more than adequate for the purposes of this test.

+(tip - If using string comparison, you may have edit the example for whitespace to make the files match, or process the file in the tests to remove whitespace before comparison)

 # Getting Started

 You should clone this repository to a folder on your machine, and you should be able to open the solution in visual studio.